Beautiful aerial view of twin lakes (blue and green) at Sete Cidades volcanic crater, Azores, Ponta Delgada, Portugal, Europe

 Off-season (lower prices)

-Ponta Delgada, Portugal is a Moderate destination perfect for island and nature.
+Ponta Delgada, Portugal is a destination with a temperate climate, perfect for Sete Cidades lakes and volcanic hot springs.
 The best time to visit is May, Jun, Jul, Aug, & Sep, when weather conditions are ideal.
-Budget travelers can explore from $111/day, while mid-range trips average $257/day.
+Budget travel costs around $121/day, while mid-range trips average $280/day.
 EU citizens need only ID.

 /day